 Sunrise sweats can help you lose weight.

-The Mayo Clinic recommends meditation as a way to reduce anxiety, stress and tension.
-Just five or 10 minutes of meditation when you wake up can lower your stress, reduce your likelihood of pain associated with headaches, and decrease your negative emotions.
+The Mayo Clinic recommends meditation as a way to improve mental and physical well-being.
+Among other benefits, meditation can lower your stress levels, reduce your likelihood of chronic migraines and decrease your negative emotions.

 We suggest the following two forms of meditation for beginners:

-Picture a place you find peaceful and relaxing, such the beach in Hawaii or the mountains in Colorado, and try to put yourself there.
+- Guided meditation: Picture a place you find peaceful and relaxing, such as the beaches of Hawaii or the mountains of Colorado, and try to place yourself there.
 What do you hear?
 What do you smell?
 How do you feel?

 Do your most important work before lunch.

-We recommend stacking the day’s most meaningful tasks—the big projects and important phone calls—early in the day, so you can leave more mindless tasks, such as responding to emails and having weekly staff update meetings, for the afternoon.
+We recommend starting the day off right by stacking the day’s most meaningful tasks—the big projects and important phone calls—earlier in the day, so you can leave more mindless tasks—such as responding to emails and having weekly staff update meetings—for the later afternoon or evening.